kam1k88/gokeenapi/README.md

 <td width="50%">

 ### 💻 **Automate Everything**
-Manage routes, DNS records, and WireGuard connections with simple commands
+Manage routes, DNS records, WireGuard connections, and known hosts with simple commands

 ### ⚙️ **Zero Router Setup**
 No complex configuration needed on your router - just provide the address